onlabsorg/olojs/README.md

 ### Test
-After cloning `olojs`, you can test it in both NodeJS and in your browser via the `npm test` command.
+- `npm run note-test` tests olojs in the NodeJS environment
+- `npm run browser-test` tests olojs in the default browser
+- `npm run viewer-test` tests the olojs viewer in the default browser

 ### License